AWS Security15 min read

 ollama list showing 6 installed models with sizes

-On Apple Silicon, every model runs with 100% Metal GPU acceleration -no configuration needed.
+On Apple Silicon, every model runs with 100% Metal GPU acceleration, no configuration needed.
 Ollama automatically detects your GPU cores and uses them.
 You can verify this with ollama ps:

 ollama ps showing phi4 running at 100% GPU with Metal acceleration